 - 1. Encourage expanded bus service along existing routes and new transit service to areas that currently are not served by transit. - 2.
 Coordinate with Tri-Met to encourage the provision of transit amenities such as bus shelters to increase potential ridership. - 3.
 Pursue all available funding sources for transit projects. - 4.
 Prioritize transit improvements that would increase overall mobility. - 5.
-Promote a cohesive transit network connecting the four commercial centers in Willamette, Bolton, Robinwood, and Tanner Basin. - 6.
+Promote a cohesive transit network connecting the mixed-use commercial centers in the Willamette, Bolton, Robinwood, and Savanna Oaks neighborhoods. - 6.
 Establish that fixed route transit will use arterial and collector streets in West Linn. - 7.
 Encourage provision of regional transit service between West Linn and other suburban communities in the Portland Metropolitan Area.

-- 8. Encourage the development of modes of mass transit for those residents of the City who must commute to jobs outside the City limits. - 9.
+- 8. Encourage the expansion of public transit into additional neighborhoods for those residents who must commute to jobs outside the City limits.
+Adopt performance measures targeting the reduction of single-occupancy vehicle use by commuters and for travel within and between mixed-use commercial centers. - 9.
 Work with Tri-Met and Clackamas County to implement special needs transportation in accordance with the Americans with Disabilities Act (ADA). - 10.
-Improve pedestrian and bicyclist accessibility along major transit routes and to transit stations. - 11.
+Improve pedestrian and bicyclist accessibility from city neighborhoods to transit stops that are located along major transit routes. - 11.
 Support a public transit system that is accessible to the largest number of people by: - a.
-Locating transit-oriented development around transit stations, along major transit routes, and in the designated Town Center area. - b.
+Encouraging transit-oriented development along transit routes and in mixed-use commercial centers. - b.
 Evaluating more intense and mixed-use zoning designations in areas around transit stations, along major transit routes, in the designated Town Centers, the OR 43 Corridor and along designated Main Street areas identified in the Metro 2040 Growth Concept Plan, through provisions in the CDC.
 Future proposed land use changes or rezonings that may result in increased residential densities, additional employment opportunities, or commercial activity should be located in these areas.
 The City will ensure that development is built consistently with the density allowed by zoning, while protecting the livability of existing neighborhoods. - c.
 Encouraging provisions of housing for the elderly and moderate income families to be located in close proximity to public transit facilities and services, and interconnected transportation facilities such as walkways and bikeways. - d.
 Coordinating with Tri-Met to ensure that pedestrians and disabled people are accommodated as needed at transit locations and with transit services. - e.
 Coordinating with Tri-Met to ensure that transit opportunities are provided to employees at major employment and community centers. - f.
 Ensure that transit-oriented public facilities are located along the Primary Transit Network as defined in the Regional Transportation Plan.

-Work with Tri-Met to enhance transit service, including exploring alternatives to conventional Tri-Met bus service, both in terms of expanded service on existing routes and new routes, particularly to the Tanner Basin community center and other areas that currently are not served by transit.
+Work with Tri-Met to enhance transit service, including exploring alternatives to conventional Tri-Met bus service, both in terms of expanded service on existing routes

-- 2. Work with public and private entities to encourage and facilitate the creation of additional Park and Ride lots, with the goal of at least one Park and Ride lot for each of the four commercial centers. - 3.
+- and new routes, particularly to the Tanner Basin community center and other areas that currently are not served by transit. - Work with public and private entities to encourage and facilitate the creation of additional Park and Ride lots, with the goal of at least one Park and Ride lot for each of the four commercial centers. - 3.
 Promote the use of transit by all people in West Linn by publicizing available transit options to City residents and workers. - 4.
 Encourage the expansion of transit in the West Linn area and the development of links along the periphery of the City and metropolitan area.
 Advocate for West Linn's interest in transit connections to Milwaukee, Tualatin, and Lake Oswego as those communities pursue enhanced bus, light rail and/or street car service.